panzerdp/dmitripavlutin.com/posts/129-nodejs-es-modules/index.md

 loadModule();
 ```

-`import('./path-to-module')` loads asynchronously the module and returns a promise that resolves to the imported module components: `default` property as the default import, and the named imports as properties with the same names.
+`import('./path-to-module')` loads asynchronously the module. `import()` returns a promise that resolves to the imported module components:

+- `default` property as the default import
+- the named imports as properties with the same names

 For example, let's improve `month.js` script to load `month-from-date.js` module only when the user sets the date argument: